FEBuilderGBA/FEBuilderGBA/FEBuilderGBA/bin/Debug/config/patch2/FE8U/FE8-Capture/Readme.txt

 By Tequila

 How to use:
 Either assemble FE8-Capture Master EA File.txt directly with Event Assembler 10.1 or higher, or #include it in your buildfile.
 Update the necessary labels (Free_Space and Item_Table).
-You'll also have to change the text ids for both Capture and its R-button description yourself; currently, they're set to those for Secret.
+You'll also have to Change text ids for both Capture and its R-button description yourself; currently, they're set to those for Secret.
 ' Capture' (the space in front is important!)
 'Strike a fatal blow with reduced stats to capture an enemy.'